 ensures delivery of each message at least once

-might deliver duplicate copy of messages, if the servers storing a copy of a message is unavailable when you receive or delete the message and the copy of the message will not be deleted on that unavailable server
+might deliver duplicate copy of messages, if the servers storing a copy of a message is unavailable when you receive or delete the message and the copy of the message is not deleted on that unavailable server

 Applications should be designed to be idempotent with the ability to handle duplicate messages and not be adversely affected if it processes the same message more than once

 SQS message can contain up to 10 metadata attributes.